 - Easy Egg Bake with Veggies – scramble 12 eggs and throw in any veg in your fridge.
 Bake at 350″ until brown on the edges.
 Soo easy!

 - Avocado Egg Salad – clever way to make this favorite really creamy.

 - Toad in the Hole – a childhood favorite of mine and now of my kids!

 - Turkey Sausage Egg Bake – so hearty and protein packed

 ADHD Diet Faves With Sweet Potatoes

-We mostly eat sweet potatoes( great for gut health, brain function and immune system) and skip the white version….but my kids love the white potatoes so much that I sometimes mix them in with the sweet to satisfy us both.
+We mostly eat sweet potatoes( great for gut health, brain function and immune system) and eat the white version every once in awhile….but my kids love the white potatoes so much that I sometimes mix them in with the sweet to satisfy us both.

-Potacos – this is our concoction.
-We add ground beef, salsa, and shredded lettuce on top of roasted sweet potatoes.
+- Potacos – this is our concoction.
+We add ground beef, salsa, and shredded lettuce on top of roasted white potatoes.
 Hands down my kids favorite – I make a huge batch and we eat this two nights in a row at least every other week!!

 ADHD Diet Faves made with oatmeal:

 - Overnight Oats – Peanut Butter and Jelly